yume-chan/ya-webadb/packages/struct/README.md

 Usually implementations should be:

 1. Somehow parse the value from `context`
-2. Pass the value into `FieldDefinition#createValue`
+2. Pass the value into `StructFieldDefinition#createValue`

 Sometimes, some metadata is present when deserializing, but need to be calculated when serializing, for example a UTF-8 encoded string may have different length between itself (character count) and serialized form (byte length).
-So `deserialize` can save those metadata on the `FieldRuntimeValue` instance for later use.
+So `deserialize` can save those metadata on the `StructFieldValue` instance for later use.

 #### `createValue`